chuyongl/chuyongl/README.md

 ## A Few True Things About Me

 🇨🇳 Born in China, built in Seattle
-🎨 Genuinely obsessed with making art accessible to people who don't own turtlenecks 😅 Runs on equal parts ambition and imposter syndrome
+😇 Genuinely obsessed with making things accessible to people who don't own turtlenecks 😅 Runs on equal parts ambition and imposter syndrome
 💬 Bilingual thoughts: half my best ideas happen in Chinese

-## Find Me
+## Reach Me
 chuyong.anna.liu@gmail.com
 — Slightly naive, but for real.